-If you've already tried medications, physical therapy, steroid injections or nerve blocks and you still have chronic pain, then SCS/DCS may be the next step for successful treatment.
-If the “trial run” we perform indicates that your pain responds to SCS/DCS, we will implant a permanent system.
+If you've already tried medications, physical therapy, steroid injections or nerve blocks and you still have chronic pain, then SCS may be the next step for successful treatment.
+If the “trial run” we perform indicates that your pain responds to SCS, a permanent device may be placed.
 This consists of a tiny power source implanted under the skin of your abdomen or upper buttock.
 The device is undetectable beneath clothing.
 When the implantation is completed, we’ll fine-tune the settings to achieve the optimal level of stimulation for controlling your pain.
 After instruction in using the system’s controller, you can self-manage how much electrical stimulation you need to maintain pain control.

 Procedure Details and Expectations

-The "trial run" or testing the efficacy of SCS/DCS for you:
+The "trial run" or testing the efficacy of SCS for you:

 - A local anesthetic will numb the implant area.